merlab-uw/Klone/Part2.HowToUseSingularities.md

-# Notes about using software stored in singularities on Klone
+# Notes about using singularities on Klone

+Sometimes scientists need to package up all of the software needed for their research, and deliver this package to a second scientist so that they can reproduce the work.
+In High Performance Computing (HPC), this package is known as a software container or a singularity.
+Singularities are neat because they allow us to easily install bioinformatics software on the Klone supercomputer.

-To watch an online lecture that introduces singularities and software containers for high-powered computing, [see this YouTube video](https://www.youtube.com/watch?v=vEjLuX0ClN0&t=1276s)
+- To watch an online lecture that introduces singularities and software containers for HPC, [see this YouTube video](https://www.youtube.com/watch?v=vEjLuX0ClN0&t=1276s)

 This tutorial will show you how to download and use the bioinformatics program [VCFtools](https://vcftools.github.io/man_latest.html) as a singularity on Klone.